You know that phrase about how the “best-laid plans…go awry”? We think it’s sort of pessimistic. At least as far as IT goes…

 - What do those teams need from you during those times (transparency, specialized training, etc.)?

 - What do you need from those teams (department data, cooperation, etc.)?

 - Where can you improve on this plan/project over those in the past?

-- How much will time and money will this project cost your department?
+- How much time and money will this project cost your department?
 How much will it cost other teams?

 These are just some of the many questions to ask yourself and the rest of your organization as you begin laying out your roadmap.
-It may seem extremely in-depth to plan your plan, but we promise it will be worth it in the end.
+It may seem highly in-depth to plan your plan, but we promise it will be worth it in the end.
 This is how the best of “best-laid” plans are created by the humans in IT (forget the mice in that old saying).

 Need help getting started on your next IT Roadmap or project?
 We’re here as your guides.